bediger4000/huffman/README.md

 and there's a traverse of the tree built from the queue, which involves keeping track of left or right child recursion.

-The O(n) method of constructing the encoding tree is completely inobvious.
+The O(n) method of constructing the encoding tree is completely in-obvious.

 Unless the candidate has recently gone through either of these algorithms, they're not going to do well at this problem at all.